-AL18 - Port of Workington (Allerdale) - existing railhead and wharfage - safeguarded
+AL18 - Port of Workington Railhead & Wharfage - safeguarded

-Ass essment framework Pe rmane nce Characteristics of impacts SA Objective Evaluation criteria [Duratio n Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary SP1:To increase the level of participation in democratic processes -To encourage and empower local people to become involved No impact o SP2: To improve access to services, facilities, countryside and open spaces -To improve access to recycling and composting services -Using sustainable transport choices √ 1 √ Inevitable if used Maintains scope for diversion of minerals and waste from road transport and for despatch by sea either to continental Europe or elsewhere in the UK ++ SP3:To provide everyone with a decent home -To help meet local housing need by ensuring that good quality, resource efficient, affordable housing with reduced environmental impact is available to all No impact o SP4: To improve the level of skills, education and training -Education and training No impact o SP5: To improve the health and sense of well being of people -Impact on human health e.g. noise and dust emissions -Proximity to sensitive receptors -Impact on the sense of well being of people ? ? ?
-Quite likely if used, but also localised Has the potential to reduce road-related impacts, but could give rise to increase in traffic bringing material to/from the railhead.
-Assessment also assumes any existing restrictions on use of the railhead would apply to limit vehicle and train movements, noise, vibration and light impacts outside normal working hours. +/(-) SP6: To create vibrant, active, inclusive openminded communities with a strong sense of local history -community identity - social cohesion and help continue valued local traditions -To promote recreational and cultural activity embracing the arts, heritage, the environment, dialect and sport No impact o EN1: To protect and enhance biodiversity -Impact on relevant habitats and species -Restoration of habitats and species -Enhancement of natural/ecological resources No impact 0 EN2: To preserve, enhance and manage landscape quality and -Impact on designated landscape -Impact on areas of heritage value No impact Railhead is within existing working port.
-A Conservation Area is within 500m, but safeguarding would only result in a continuation of any impacts resulting from use of the railhead or wharf.
-0
+Assessm ent framework Pe rmane ence Characteristics of impacts SA Objective Evaluation criteria [Duration Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary SP1:To increase the level of participation in democratic processes -To encourage and empower local people to become involved No impact 0 SP2: To improve access to services, facilities, the countryside and open spaces -To improve access to recycling and composting services -Using sustainable transport choices 1 √ V Inevitable if used Maintains scope for diversion of minerals and waste from road transport and for despatch by sea either to continental Europe or elsewhere in the UK ++ SP3:To provide everyone with a decent home -To help meet local housing need by ensuring that good quality, resource efficient, affordable housing with reduced environmental impact is available to all No impact 0 SP4: To improve the level of skills, education and training -Education and training No impact 0 SP5: To improve the health and sense of well being of people -Impact on human health e.g. noise and dust emissions -Proximity to sensitive receptors -Impact on the sense of well being of people ? ? ?
+Quite likely if used, but also localised Has the potential to reduce road-related impacts but could give rise to increase in traffic bringing material to/from the railhead.
+Assessment also assumes any existing restrictions on use of the railhead would apply to limit vehicle and train movements, noise, vibration and light impacts outside normal working hours. +/(-) SP6: To create vibrant, active, inclusive and open- minded communities with a strong sense of local history -community identity - social cohesion and help continue valued local traditions -To promote recreational and cultural activity embracing the arts, heritage, the environment, dialect and sport No impact o EN1: To protect and enhance biodiversity -Impact on relevant habitats and species -Restoration of habitats and species -Enhancement of natural/ecological No impact o